-While most of medicine is concerned with putting a label on something or giving it a name and diagnosis, integrative medicine works to do more than that.
-Integrative medicine recognizes that a lack of health is more than just a diagnosis.
+While most of medicine is concerned with putting a label on something or giving it a name and diagnosis, we at Progressive Medical Center work to do more than that.
+We recognize that a lack of health is more than just a diagnosis.

-If we only focus on finding the diagnosis, we overlook the process that got a person there in the first place.
+Those that only focus on finding the diagnosis overlook the process that got a person there in the first place.
 Not only is there an end result, also called a diagnosis, but there is also a disease process that caused that condition.
 That process will cause the condition to continue unless it is recognized and addressed.
 Just as a seed needs soil to grow, pathology will only thrive in the right environment.
 By changing the environment, the pathology will remit.

 Looking at underlying processes is often called a, “systems-based approach” because it recognizes the many interconnected systems in the body and treatments are designed with consideration of this complexity.
 However, the processes may be silent until the pathology arrives so by measuring parameters involved in the process we can uncover the roots of illness and prevent illness in the first place.
 That is why diagnostic testing is important.